 5. Andrassy Avenue

-Andrássy Avenue is an iconic boulevard in Budapest that connects Erzsébet Square and the City Park.
+Andrássy Avenue is Budapest’s grandest boulevard and cuts through central Pest connecting Erzsébet Square and the City Park.
 It was built in 1872 to divert the heavy traffic of the parallel Király street.
 The avenue is one of Budapest’s primary shopping destinations and features a slew of fine cafés, restaurants, and luxury boutiques.
 It is also home to a number of embassies, theaters and a spate of sumptuous Neo-Renaissance mansions.
+The most famous building on Andrássy is the lavish Hungarian State Opera whose the symmetrical facade seems to follow a musical theme.

 6. House of Terror

 The most chilling part of the museum is the basement, where the various types of prison cells and torture rooms have been recreated.
 The House of Terror is not an easy place to visit.
-The strains of gloomy music mix with heart-wrenching testimony from video screens and occasional sobs from visitors.
+Strains of gloomy music mix with heart-wrenching testimony from video screens and occasional sobs from visitors.
+The building’s overhang also has the word “TERROR” stenciled on it, which is rather striking when the sun shines through it.

 7. Heroes’ Square